chrisblue1907/vlan-segmented-network-design/README.md

 </p>

-# VLAN Segmented Network Design and Implementation
+# VLAN Segmented Network Design and Setup

 ## Project Overview

-This project showcases the implementation of a VLAN-segmented network in a live church production environment.
-The network was designed to separate traffic for audio (Dante), control systems, streaming/production, and general use to improve performance and reliability.
+This project shows the setup of a VLAN-segmented network in a live church production environment.
+The network was designed to separate traffic for audio (Dante), control systems, and general use to improve performance and reliability.

 Using a Ubiquiti Dream Machine Pro and managed UniFi Pro switches, VLANs were configured with dedicated subnets, DHCP scopes, and optimized switch port settings.
 Special attention was given to latency-sensitive systems such as Dante audio, including multicast optimization and traffic prioritization.